Cambridge & East Anglia

 We’ll then set off for Beth Chatto’s Gardens for lunch and the early afternoon.
 Famously, when Beth wanted to create a garden on the family fruit farm, her husband suggested she try some waste ground, known not to be fertile enough for fruit trees!
 But, over time, Beth created the internationally renowned gardens we see today.
 Necessarily perhaps, Beth was an early champion of finding the right plant for the right place and her Gravel Garden, which was once the original car park – and has never been watered – is a clear demonstration of her thinking and skill.
 It is a wonderful, skilful garden, full of simple, but ever so clever planting.

-Today’s driving is approx. 60 miles/100 km
+Today’s driving is about 60 miles/100 km

 D8 Wednesday, 17 June

-It’s our final day and, after loading the minibus, we’ll make our way towards Heathrow, stopping for one last visit, at RHS Garden, Hyde Hall, one of the Royal Horticultural Society’s five gardens.
-Set in a landscape of rolling hills with far-reaching views, Hyde Hall is an oasis of peace and quiet, yet only some 30 minutes from North London.
+Set on a hill, with far-reaching views, Hyde Hall is an oasis of peace and quiet, yet only some 30 minutes from North London.
 The garden was created in the 1950s by Dr and Mrs Robinson, who started with 60 trees on the hilltop and passed it on to the RHS in 1993.
-The 360 acres of garden have been transformed and, today, it includes several gardens from the Dry Garden, with drought-resistant plants, to the Hilltop Garden, with roses and herbaceous borders.
+The 360 acres of gardens have been transformed and, today, it is several gardens, from a Dry Garden, with drought-resistant plants, to the Hilltop Garden, with roses and herbaceous borders.

-Today’s driving is approx. 120 miles/190 km
+Today’s driving is about 120 miles/190 km

 Tour area map